shwetank-nagar/RandomForest/README.md

 # RandomForest
-This repo contains contents of a hour workshop on Random forests.
+This repo contains contents of two hour workshop on Random forests.
 R and python code examples included.